nahobbs5/7-Zip-group-policy-deployment/README.md

 # 🚀 Deploying 7-Zip via Group Policy

 This project demonstrates how to use **Active Directory Group Policy** to automatically deploy software (in this case, **7-Zip**) to domain-joined computers.
-It’s a classic IT admin task and a great hands-on project for learning Group Policy Objects (GPOs).
+It’s a classic IT admin task and a great hands-on project for learning about Group Policy Objects (GPOs).

 ---